csstools/postcss-preset-env/README.md

 ### stage

-The `stage` option determines which CSS features to polyfill, based upon their stability in the process of becoming implemented web standards.
-The stages are 0 through 4.
+The `stage` option determines which CSS features to polyfill, based upon their stability in the process of becoming implemented web standards (See also https://cssdb.org/#staging-process).

 ```js
 postcssPresetEnv({